The illusory truth effect is the persistent finding that simply repeating a statement can increase a person's belief that the statement is true.

 It seems, fake stories must be extreme for people to recognize them as false.

-Businesses can use the illusory truth effect to sell their product by using repeated marketing phrases.
+Businesses can use the illusory truth effect to sell their services or products by using repeated marketing phrases.
+Funny or cute commercials and sing-song lyrics help too.

-Psychology of Religion hypothesis: Clergy and religious leaders encourage congregants to repeat statements of faith.
+Psychology of Religion: Clergy and religious leaders encourage congregants to repeat statements of faith.
+Some orators have the audience repeat or affirm a statement (e.g., "Amen").
 Religious songs (hymns, choruses) may also contain statements of faith that are considered inaccurate even by conservative scholars.
 The diversity of congregations (such as Christian denominations) hold different beliefs about what is a truthful belief that separates them from similar groups.
 This diversity of belief may be partly explained by the repetition of the statements that define their view of the truth.

 RESEARCH NOTES